tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 ### 4. Instructor Do: Course Overview (20 mins)

-In this activity, instructors will overview the topics and technologies used in the course as well the timeline for each topic or unit.
+In this activity, the instructor should overview the topics and technologies used in the course as well the timeline for each topic or unit.

 **File:** [slideshow-placeholder]()